TinToSer/Enable-RDP-bat/README.md

 # Enable-RDP-bat
-To enable RDP, disable NLA and allow even blank passwords
+To enable RDP, enable NLA and allow even blank passwords

 **Run this script as an admin